Risk Disclosures

 If you are an employee benefit plan defined in Section 3 of ERISA that is not subject to Title I of ERISA, you may elect to be treated as a special entity pursuant to CFTC Regulation 23.430(c).

-As of each Swap Communication Event, Swap Dealer discloses to you in accordance with CFTC Regulations 23.434(b)(3) and 23.440(b)(2)(iii) that (a) Swap Dealer is not undertaking to act in your best interests nor is it undertaking to assess the suitability of any Swap or trading strategy involving a Swap for you.
+GDeriv LLC discloses to you in accordance with CFTC Regulations 23.434(b)(3) and 23.440(b)(2)(iii) that it is acting in the capacity as a counterparty to the Swap transaction, is not undertaking to act in your best interests nor is it undertaking to assess the suitability of any Swap or trading strategy involving a Swap for you.

 Set forth below for each Swap Dealer are the physical address, email, and telephone number of the department to which any complaints may be directed: